aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-neuroncore-groups.md

 # Tutorial: MXNet Configurations for NeuronCore Groups

+A NeuronCore Group is a set of NeuronCores that are used to load and run compiled models.
+At any time, one model will be running in a NeuronCore Group.
+By changing to a different sized NeuronCore Group and then creating several of these NeuronCore Groups, a user may create independent and parallel models running in the Inferentia.
+Additionally, within a NeuronCore Group, loaded models can be dynamically started and stopped, allowing for dynamic context switching from one model to another.

-To further subdivide the pool of NeuronCores controled by a Neuron-RTD, specify the NeuronCore Groups within that pool using the environment variable `NEURONCORE_GROUP_SIZES`  set to list of group sizes.
-The consecutive NeuronCore groups will be created by Neuron-RTD and be available for use to map the models.
+To explicitly specify the NeuronCore Groups, set environment variable `NEURONCORE_GROUP_SIZES` to a list of group sizes.
+The consecutive NeuronCore groups will be created by Neuron-RTD and be available for user to map the models.

 Note that to map a model to a group, the model must be compiled to fit within the group size.
 To limit the number of NeuronCores during compilation, use compiler_args dictionary with field “--num-neuroncores“ set to the group size: